Old format, new problem: Biennial legislatures face COVID-19

 Although his Republican colleagues have anxieties about expanding government, Raymond said the pandemic has strengthened arguments for meeting more often.
 He believes the idea has won new supporters — mainly because the biennial format makes it harder to distribute resources to communities in need.

-He said “Right now, what you have to count on is the governor … you have to count on him using those resources and distributing them appropriately,” Raymond said.
+“Right now, what you have to count on is the governor … you have to count on him using those resources and distributing them appropriately,” Raymond said.
 “Unless the whole legislature is in, it is hard to address that.
 What can you do, go to court?”

 Under Raymond’s proposal, the Legislature would supplement its regular sessions by meeting on even-numbered years to revisit budget issues, while continuing to address most other topics on a biennial basis.
 By passing new budgets annually, he said Texas could better serve the increasingly diverse needs of communities across the state.